Navigate My Site:

 A. Your Chambers SAVES GAS when it cooks.
 Whether you're cooking with the gas turned off, on retained heat, or use it like a simple, ordinary range, your CHAMBERS is SUPER-EFFICIENT with it's use of gas.
 Most users report as much as a 1/3 drop in gas consumption used for cooking when they switch to a CHAMBERS.
 With the high cost of energy these days, this is as important to us as it was to those who lived during the Great Depression, when the basic Chambers you have was designed.

-* The flimsy burners it comes with will begin to corrode.
+* The flimsy burners it comes with will begin to flake and corrode.

 * The electronic ignition (which, by the way, WON'T let you light ANYTHING during a power outage on most models), will start to get finicky, before it gets to where it won't work at all.